AGGREGATE & QUARRY ASSOCIATION

 We are your organisation, collectively funded by you, and our CEO Wayne Scott is answerable to the Board you elect.
 Wayne has been the Chief Executive since September 2018, sharing offices/resources with MinEx and Straterra to the benefit of AQA members and enabling us to deliver on our strategy at modest costs.

-Our Board has developed a plan through to 2024 covering four key strategies:
+Our Board has developed a plan through to 2026 covering five key strategies:

 Planning

-Our Planning Committee provides you as a quarry owner/operator with input into every Council plan and Government consultation process affecting quarries.
+Our Planning Committee provides quarry owners/operators with input into every council plan and Government consultation process affecting quarries.
 We make submissions on behalf of the sector on each and every district and regional plan and can assist members with their own submissions if required.

 Technical